rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 Now, create a new JS file, `/server/database/database.js`.
 This file will be a [NodeJS module](https://nodejs.org/api/modules.html#modules-commonjs-modules).
-It provides a Javascript class deescribing a `Table` data object, with these properties:
+It provides a Javascript class describing a `Table` data object, with these properties:
  - `name` (string) - The table's name
  - `columns` (array of objects) - Descriptions of the table's columns
  - `rows` (array of objects) - Description of the table's data

-The script also provides a method for getting *all* the tables.
+A `Table` object also has two methods:
+ - `find(query)` - Returns a set of rows from the table
+ - `insert(row_data)` - Inserts a new row into the table

 Here's the code:
 ```javascript